Ezequiel Duran Player Props: Rangers vs. Rays

 Ezequiel Duran At The Plate

-- Duran has picked up a hit in 64.4% of his 73 games this season, with more than one hit in 32.9% of those games.
+- Duran has picked up a hit in 63.5% of his 74 games this year, with multiple hits in 32.4% of those games.

-- Duran has driven in a run in 23 games this season (31.5%), including 12 games with more than one RBI (16.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Duran has had an RBI in 23 games this year (31.1%), including 12 multi-RBI outings (16.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 42.5% of his games this year, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.